Chris Flexen continues his comeback tour by throwing a gem for the Mariners vs. the Angels

 Also

 Kyle Seager was scratched from the starting lineup about an hour before first pitch due to a bone bruise on his right shin.
+It snapped a career-high streak of 225 consecutive games played, dating back to June 29, 2019.

 Seager suffered the injury when he fouled a ball off the shin in the finale vs. the Yankees on Thursday.
 He played through the pain on Friday night.

 Servais wasn’t certain if they were going to place Seager on the injured list.
-But MLB sources did confirm that infielder Donnie Walton and top catching prospect Cal Raleigh were removed from their game with Class AAA Tacoma and en route to Seattle for a possible call-up.
+But MLB sources did confirm that infielder Donnie Walton and top catching prospect Cal Raleigh were removed from their game with Class AAA Tacoma and en route to Seattle to be called up.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.